PixarAnimationStudios/ruby-jss/README.md

 # Add a computer to the group
 mg.add_member "pricklepants"

-# save changes back to the JSS
+# save changes back to the JSS, mg.update works also
-mg.update
+mg.save

 # Create a new network segment to store in the JSS.
-# This creates a new Ruby Object that doesn't yet exist in the JSS.
+# This makes a new Ruby Object that doesn't yet exist in the JSS.
-ns = JSS::NetworkSegment.new(
+ns = JSS::NetworkSegment.make(
-  id: :new,
   name: 'Private Class C',
   starting_address: '192.168.0.0',
   ending_address: '192.168.0.255'